 BT Sport is also now offering Monthly Passes, considered to be a direct competitor to Now TV.
 For £25 a month, you can now get unlimited access to BT Sport contract-free, including the 4K-enabled BT Sport Ultimate.
 The flexibility across devices remains, as it can be used on all the Smart TVs, consoles, tablets and phones that are available to paid subscribers.
 See all the details here.

-Both channels will broadcast the FA Cup final on 23 May 2020.
+BT Sport and the BBC will broadcast the FA Cup final on 23 May 2020.